everestso/everestso/README.md

 ✨ I’m currently considering ... ambient and additional sounds.
 + What kind of images can sound prompt generate: Scene, Story, Conflict, Memories...?
 + How would sound prompts influence neural models differently then text or image prompts?
-+ What kinds of sound prompts would form a language model:: Bar sounds: Breaking Glass, Laughter; Street Sounds Birds, Cars.
++ What kinds of sound prompts would form a language model:: Bar sounds: Breaking Glass, Laughter; Street Sounds Birds, Cars?

 [Soundtrack .... . .-.. .-.. ---](https://open.spotify.com/playlist/1uwvfn7v1tDOLKS15Tgofg?si=15ad1522372846a3)